erikhyrkas/snakes/training_data/llama-scripts-0.md

 (12:00 - 13:00)

 Thanks for watching this video on the global financial crisis of 2008!
 If you'd like to learn more about this topic or economics in general, please subscribe to our channel and hit the notification bell.
 We'll be back with another video soon!

-Note: This script is just a rough outline, and you can add more details, examples, or visual aids as per your requirement.
 <end>

 Write a script for a YouTube video that discusses the event: 'Development of complex language and culture' that occurred around 50,000 years ago.
 Explain why it was significant, its impact, and how it fits into the broader timeline of history.<start>Here's a script for a YouTube video on the development of complex language and culture around 50,000 years ago: